-The Computer Technology field is ever growing and changing, requiring motivated problem solvers in today’s technology driven world.
-The Computer Systems Technology Associate in Applied Science Degree program is designed to prepare students for entry-level positions within Information Technology (IT).
+The Computer Technology field is ever-growing and changing, requiring motivated problem solvers in today’s technology-driven world.
+The Computer Technology Associate in Applied Science Degree program is designed to prepare students for entry-level positions within Information Technology (IT).
+There are two Associate Degree program options, Networking and Coding.

 Key Learning Objectives